Mary Stevens25 Mar 2024

 What does this mean?

-While Friends of the Earth focuses on carrying out a review of Money Movers, Huddlecraft will continue to act as delivery partner, implementing the programme within companies and organisations, when opportunities for partnership arise.
+At the same time, Huddlecraft will continue to act as delivery partner, implementing the programme within companies and organisations, when opportunities for partnership arise.
 So if for example, you are inspired by the Deloitte programme and are wondering what that could look like for your own organisation, you can still contact [email protected].

 What have we learned?